 Due to the scarcity of research on the V series nerve agents, data on lethality is only reliably available for VX.
 The other V series agents are thought to have roughly similar toxicities.

-They have low volatilities - VX is around 2000 times less volatile than sarin - so the primary method of exposure is often through skin contact, rather than inhalation
+They have low volatilities - VX is around 2000 times less volatile than sarin - so the primary method of exposure is often through skin contact, rather acetylcholine pain & vomiting chest tightness

 EFFECTS OF NERVE AGENTS